ISM6562-Big-Data/TEAM_DATA_MINERS/Final-Project-Implementing-schema-using-HIVE/Final Project-Implementing-schema-using-HIVE.md

 This table is designed to track which driver accepted which request.
 Fields include unique identifiers for the request, the driver, and a status indicator for acceptance.

 **HiveQL Table Definition:**
-We crafted the following HiveQL statement to accurately define the Request_to_Driver table

 ```
 CREATE TABLE Request_to_Driver (
     requestdriverID STRING,